nulllogicone/theoptionlab/Azure/OptionFunctions/README.md

-# OptionData in the cloud
+# OptionLab in the cloud

 ## Azure and dotnet

-Rewrite some code and host the runtime anywhere but 'not on my machine'
+Goal: Host and run the code anywhere but 'not on my machine'